How To Have Minimalist Living (Even When You Have Kids)

-We read so much about minimalism, the simple life, Hygee and Lagom and the many benefits to having a clutter-free home.
+We read so much about minimalist living, the simple life, Hygee and Lagom and the many benefits to having a clutter-free home.

 But we also know that nothing changes our interior design style quite as much as having a family.